aboutsummaryrefslogtreecommitdiffstats

 License: MIT

-The name 'Gitolfs3' started as some kind of concoction of Gitolite, LFS and S3.
-These days, this project has nothing to do with Gitolite because I don't use Gitolite anymore.
+The name 'Gitolfs3' started as a portmanteau of Gitolite, Git LFS and S3.
+These days, this project has nothing to do with Gitolite, because I don't use Gitolite anymore.
 (It was too extensive for my use case, and I prefer to keep the complexity of my system down as much as possible.)

 Currently, it has the following features:

-• Storage with S3-compatible services (at the moment of writing, I am using Scaleway Object Storage for this purpose).
+• Storage with S3-compatible services (at the moment of writing, I am using Scaleway Object Storage).

 • Git LFS Batch API support.
-Only the basic transfer adapter is supported.
-Only SHA256 Object IDs (OIDs) are supported.
+Only the basic transfer adapter with SHA256 Object IDs (OIDs) is supported.

 • git-lfs-authenticate is provided for authentication over SSH.
 File transfer over SSH using git-lfs-transfer is not supported.